-Donny Osmond Shares His Hopes For A ‘Brighter Year Ahead’ Along With Heart-Stirring Artwork
+Donny Osmond Shares His Hopes For A 'Brighter Year Ahead' Along With Heart-Stirring Artwork

 The lifelike image showed Donny as a teen.
 His dark-colored hair was fashioned into a shaggy style.
-Donny’s head rested on his left hand in the lifelike portrait.
+Donny's head rested against his left hand in the lifelike portrait.

-In an Instagram post seen here, the 63-year-old entertainer said that he was enjoying the fresh start of 2021.
+In an Instagram post seen here, the 63-year-old entertainer noted that he was enjoying the start of 2021.
 He called it a chance to reassess his priorities, habits, and the way he spends his time.

 Donny wrote in a lengthy caption that instead of passively waiting for a great year to magically happen, he encouraged his fans to take charge and make 2021 great.